 Graduate Training Opportunities

-CEPCEB faculty provide students opportunities for training leading to the Ph.D. degree in a number of graduate programs including Plant Biology (Department of Botany and Plant Sciences), Genetics, Genomics and Bioinformatics, Cell, Molecular and Developmental Biology, Biochemistry, Plant Pathology & Microbiology, and Engineering (Mechanical, Electrical and Computer, and Computer Science & Engineering).
+The program is for PhD and MS students in graduate programs including Plant Biology (Department of Botany and Plant Sciences), Genetics, Genomics and Bioinformatics, Cell, Molecular and Developmental Biology, Biochemistry, Microbiology & Plant Pathology, and Engineering (i.e., Chemical and Environmental Engineering, Bioengineering, and Computer Science & Engineering).

 Undergraduate Training Activities